ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 ```

 We upload this template and then preview it while making sure to use the GET query parameter `title` as our filename.
 We then get the flag.
 Keep in mind, if the file does not exist, the directory will be listed.
-This will help us enumerate a few other files later on.
+This will help us enumerate a few other files later.
 ```
 GET /preview?title=/flag.txt
 ```